cabforum/netsec/docs/NSR.md

 ###### 2.2.1.2

 The CA SHOULD NOT allow group accounts or shared role credentials to authenticate to or access CA Infrastructure and/or Network Equipment.
-When group accounts or shared role credentials are used, the CA MUST implement compensating controls, such as strict access control and auditing of system access.
+When group accounts or shared role credentials are used, the CA MUST be able to attribute each use to
+    * an approved activity; and
+    * an individual user or service account.

 ###### 2.2.1.3